‘The Last Of Us: Part II’ has broken records in the UK gaming charts

-The Last Of Us: Part II has reached the number one spot in the UK top ten, and is the best-selling physical release for a Sony game on Playstation 4.
+The Last Of Us: Part II has reached the number one spot in the UK top ten, and is the best-selling physical release for a Sony game on the PlayStation 4.

 Up until this point Uncharted 4: A Thief’s End held this title and was also developed by Naughty Dog.
 The difference between the two titles is only around 1%, but the figures don’t include digital sales, so the real number will no doubt be considerably higher.